v-rgrace/Viva/Viva/glint/setup/program-summary-communications.md

 ### Disabling the survey invitation

-If you want to include content that the Viva Glint platform doesn't support - like URLs, HTML, images, or  videos - toggle the **Send Notification** to **Off** and use your own email service for survey notifications.
+If you want to include content that the Viva Glint platform doesn't support - like URLs, HTML, images, or  videos - toggle the **Send Notifications** setting to **Off** and use your own email service for survey notifications.

 > [!TIP]
 > Always send your organization a survey invite!
 Participation is essential for uncovering useful feedback.